 Play Ghost in a Graveyard.
 Savannah is the most haunted city in the US.
 Much of the city was built on top of graveyards, so it’s a city living on the dead.
 100-acre Bonaventure Cemetery is the most famous, outside town.
 The Greenwich Cemetery hosts the grave of Danny Hansford, whose murder inspired Savannah’s “Midnight in the Garden of Good and Evil.”

-Stay at the River Street Inn, in the heart of Savannah’s waterfront, overlooking the Savannah River, on the Trolley Route.
-Enjoy the Inn’s complimentary wine and cheese reception in the evening, and the French bakery Café M next door in the morning for coffee and fresh baked buttery croissants.
+Stay at Hyatt Regency Savannah or the River Street Inn, both are in the heart of Savannah’s waterfront, overlooking the Savannah River, on the Trolley Route.